suhithr/CampFile/readme.md

 ####P2P File Transfer
 Selected files of limited size can be sent between users via WebRTC DataChannels.

+####Running For Multiple Clients:
+This Works better with a gunicorn server.
+Instead of running `$ python app.py` run `gunicorn --worker-class socketio.sgunicorn.GeventSocketIOWorker app:app`

 ######Usage:
 * The route is `/filetransfer`
 * Create 2 connections(open 2 tabs at this route)